Multi-Granularity Hand Action Detection: FHA-Kitchens Dataset

-{\bf Overview of FHA-Kitchens.} As summarized in Table~\ref{datasetcomparison}, we annotated action triplets for 30,047 frames from 2,377 clips, resulting in 878 action triplet categories, 131 action verbs and 384 interacting object nouns.
-Despite having fewer clips compared to the action category-rich Kinetics 700 dataset~\cite{8kinetic700}, our dataset has a larger number of action categories.
-Compared to the data's original annotations in Kinetics 700\_2020~\cite{700_2020}, our dataset expanded the action labels by 7 dimensions, increased the number of action categories by 52 times, and introduced 123 new action verbs.
+\textbf{Overview of FHA-Kitchens.} As summarized in Table~\ref{tab:datasetcomparison}, we annotated hand action information for 30,047 frames from 2,377 clips, resulting in 880 action categories (including 877 action triplets), 130 action verbs, and 384 interaction object nouns.
+We have taken steps to refine the dataset by focusing on hand action categories and interaction regions, providing more precise localization bounding boxes and rich hand action categories for the three sub-interaction regions.
+Compared to the original action annotations in Kinetics 700\_2020~\cite{700_2020}, the FHA-Kitchens dataset expands the action labels by 7 dimensions, increases the number of action categories by 52 times, and introduces 122 new action verbs.
 Furthermore, we provide bounding boxes for hand action regions (\textit{i.e.}, 66,402 interaction region boxes).
-This expansion significantly enhances the diversity of hand actions, provides valuable region-level contextual information for each action, and holds the potential for facilitating future research for a wider range of video understanding tasks.
-The FHA-Kitchens dataset was then randomly divided into disjoint train, validation, and test sets, with a video clip-based ratio of 7:1:2.
+This expansion significantly enhances the diversity of hand action annotations, provides valuable region-level contextual information for each action, and facilitates future research for a wider range of video understanding tasks.
+The FHA-Kitchens dataset is then randomly divided into the disjoint train, validation, and test sets, with a video clip-based ratio of 7:1:2.